onurkybsi/smart-lock-demo/README.md

 ## Installation

-Use the [docker-compose](https://docs.docker.com/compose/) to install _smart-lock-demo_.
+Use the [docker-compose](https://docs.docker.com/compose/) to install _smart-lock-demo_

-The services provided by _SmartLockDemo.WebAPI_ can be used with the Swagger interface at http://localhost:8000/swagger/index.html

 ```bash
 docker-compose up
 ```

+The services provided by _SmartLockDemo.WebAPI_ can be used with the Swagger interface at http://localhost:8000/swagger/index.html

 ## Architecture

 ![Architecture](https://user-images.githubusercontent.com/54269270/146815651-b3dc86e6-fc90-4f12-ad62-aeb4032be4a7.png)